• Can We Be Good Without God?

 by James W. Sire

+You gave it your best shot.
+You made the best case you knew how, and your friend still wasn't persuaded to follow Christ.
 Why is it that solid, rational arguments for the Christian faith often fail?
-James Sire, public defender of the Christian faith, has asked himself that question.
-Sometimes the arguments themselves just aren't that good.
-How can we make them better?
-Sire offers insights on making a persuasive case for Christ.
+For over fifty years James Sire, noted author and public defender of the Christian faith, has asked himself that question.
+Sometimes, of course, the arguments themselves just aren't that good.
+How can ...

 Textbook Selector